yetanotherco/aligned_layer/README.md

 ```bash
 go run circuit.go
 ```
-Make sure that you include serialization of the proof, public input, and verification key in the circuit.go file
+Make sure that you include serialization of the proof, public input, and verification key in the circuit.go file.f you encounter any issues with serialization, you can refer to our detailed guide [here](https://hackmd.io/@xr7wfZ30Q3eKDrtinAJaOQ/B1cp2nV4A)

 ### How to get the proof verified by AlignedLayer